Daniel & Louis

 What does a typical weekend look like for you?

-A typical weekend in Brussels would be: shopping (groceries and more) in the morning, brunch together on a terrasse or in a park, sport (badminton for Louis, gym for Dani) and in the evening, hangout with friends at home, at a restaurant or at a cultural event.
+A typical weekend in Brussels would be: shopping (groceries and more) in the morning, brunch together in our garden, on a terrasse or in a park, sport (badminton for Louis, gym for Dani) and in the evening, hangout with friends at home, in a restaurant or at a cultural event.

 What are some of your interests/ activities?